Dashboard Alerts - Configuration Issues

 Troubleshooting Steps

-- Switch to DHCP - The error message can only be displayed if the Meraki device has found another working IP address.
-By switching the IP assignment to DHCP instead of static (only specify a VLAN tag if you know what it should be), the device will keep using the current addressing and the error will go away over time.
+• Switch to DHCP.
+The error message will only be displayed if the Meraki device has found another working IP address.
+If you switch the IP assignment to DHCP instead of static IP, the device will use the current addressing.
+The error will go away over time.
+You should only specify a VLAN tag if you know what it should be.

 Triggers